veltzer/demos-bd-splunk/adv-ex-1/README.md

-* import the `access_combined.log` file which is in this folder. call the index "web".
+* import the `access_combined.log` file which is in this folder.

+* We want to call the index "web". so first create an index named "web".

+* then import the log file into that index.

 * create your own query on this index and show some data.